 All Competitors in an event must also (subject to the event organisers requirements) marshal on that event as instructed by the organisers, or all points earned on that event will be forfeit.

-All awards will be made according to ASWMC Championship Rule 19a.
+All other awards will be made according to ASWMC Championship Rule 19.